top of page

 Glenda wrote: "Being involved in starting Impact Austin was truly life changing for me, and I’m so grateful to Rebecca for inviting me in early.
 I had always donated money regularly to my church, and I donated to nonprofits, but typically without much deep thought.
 I was a businessperson in my career but didn’t really apply an 'investment' mentality to my donations or think of myself as a philanthropist.
 Melissa Gray and I built the Impact Austin grants process from the ground up and, in the process of researching grantmaking 'best practices,' learned so much about how to make good decisions on where to invest our donations.
 Leading and serving on grant committees and getting to know more local nonprofits in Austin was eye-opening about both the extent of the needs and the talent here, and how important it is to invest well for our community no matter how much or how little we have to give.
 The Impact Austin experience led to service on other nonprofit boards as well, and the opportunity to help start Jeremiah Program in Austin.
 But one of the best things was meeting so many smart, curious, compassionate women and making lifelong friendships."

 Nancy shared: "In addition to feeling the sense of accomplishment we all had for participating in the launch of Impact Austin, we have watched the organization grow and mature into a philanthropic force in our community.
 An early goal was to 'change the face of philanthropy' and I think that has certainly happened.
 My personal experience with Impact Austin gave me the confidence to branch out to support global NGOs that focus on women, peace, and security.
 I have traveled globally and have met many amazing women activists as well as 6 of the women who have won the Nobel Peace Price!
 I would say that Impact Austin has transformed me into a global philanthropist.
-I am a different person than 20 years ago, with a doubt!"
+I am a different person than 20 years ago, without a doubt!"

 Jane: "From day one, Impact Austin's mission resonated with my heart and allowed my small financial contribution to make a big impact.
 But the "extraordinary impact" of Impact Austin goes beyond financial support to the nonprofits.
 The truth is: the impact is also on you as a woman in today's world.
 Connections made in Impact Austin with women who have unique skills and experiences but also a shared vision... learning to read grant proposals... developing awareness of what the real needs are in our community... learning about the work the nonprofit sector is doing... all of this will change your heart in ways beyond your imagination.
 Like mine was!"